inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 * Step 4: Shipping product and track
 * Step 5: Making your system better</td>

-{{% capturewidget smalltitle="FREE DOWNLOADABLE LIST" title="Download our list of 700+ micro-influencers with their emails" linktext="Download All Influencers Now →" popupid="bite-style-1" %}}

-If you're looking to play around with influencer outreach, download our list of qualified influencers right now and get your pitch ready.

-{{% /capturewidget %}}

 ## Step 1: Setting Goals

 Let’s face it, diving in without planning is a sure way to drop the ball.
 When managing any operation, the last thing you want happening is to lose your flow.